 Every business has to plan its go-to-market strategy.
-It’s not a nice-to-have, it’s a need to have, and for those who decided to just get on with it, you’re probably picking apart a whole lot of trouble and trying to re-optimise your approach.
+It’s not a nice-to-have, it’s a need-to-have, and for those who decided to just get on with it, you’re probably picking apart a whole lot of trouble and trying to re-optimise your approach.

 Who is this article for?

-This article is designed to help your CMO, CCO, COO or other leaders of your organisation to work SMART around product or service launches; that includes setting goals, devising pricing strategy, pricing models, as well as capitalising on the use of a product launch checklist.
+This article is designed to help your CMO, CCO, COO or other leaders of your organisation to work SMART around product or service launches; that includes setting goals, devising pricing strategy, and pricing models, as well as capitalising on the use of a product launch checklist.

-In addition to the afore mentioned personas, sales reps should also take a look as you need to be aware of the company go to market strategy as it affects how and what you can do or say.
+In addition to the aforementioned personas, sales reps should also take a look as you need to be aware of the company go to market strategy as it affects how and what you can do or say.

 By design, this article is targeted at supporting SaaS firms that are establishing their product marketing strategy, but whether you are a tech company or a service company the principles can be applied in either scenario.